 Waynesboro is a somewhat small city located in the state of Georgia.
 With a population of 5,704 people and three constituent neighborhoods, Waynesboro is the 131st largest community in Georgia.

-Waynesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waynesboro is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Waynesboro who work in office and administrative support (15.94%), management occupations (7.47%), and healthcare (7.26%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waynesboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Waynesboro is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Waynesboro who work in office and administrative support (17.84%), teaching (8.87%), and management occupations (8.07%).

 Also of interest is that Waynesboro has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Waynesboro in 2010 was $14,616, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $58,464 for a family of four.
-Waynesboro also has one of the higher rates of people living in poverty in the nation, with 38.59% of its population below the federal poverty line.
+The per capita income in Waynesboro in 2010 was $13,887, which is low income relative to Georgia and the nation.
+This equates to an annual income of $55,548 for a family of four.
+Waynesboro also has one of the higher rates of people living in poverty in the nation, with 41.20% of its population below the federal poverty line.

 The most common language spoken in Waynesboro is English.
 Other important languages spoken here include Spanish and African languages.